tgstation/tgstation-server/README.md

 NOTE:

 `winget` should, theoretically, install the ASP .NET Core 6.0 Runtime as a pre-reqiusite.
 At the time of this writing, this functionality is untested (TODO).
-If the runtime isn't automatically installed for you, see above or below for steps on how to download and install it manually.
+If the runtime isn't automatically installed for you, see below for steps on how to download and install it manually.

+##### Installer

+If you don't have it installed already, download and install the [ASP .NET Core Runtime (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
+Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
+You can test this by opening a command prompt and running `dotnet --list-runtimes`.

+You should also ensure that your .NET Framework runtime version is >= v4.7.2.
+Most modern systems have it by default so this isn't much of a concern.
+If, somehow, you don't have it installed, it can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).

+[Download the latest release .msi](https://github.com/tgstation/tgstation-server/releases/latest).
+Executing it will take you through the process of installing and configuring your server.

 ##### Manual